Shredrox/LogicalExpressionInterpreter/README.md

 **Example: FIND (+ a path to a file with a truth table)**

 ## ⚡ Expression Tree Visualization // DISPLAY Command
-The DISPLAY command display the binary expression tree of an expression to the screen. <br>
+The DISPLAY command displays the binary expression tree of an expression to the screen. <br>
 **Example: DISPLAY Func6**

 ### Other Commands: